What are the benefits of electronic filing?

 - Managing Attorney Authorizing Filing Agent Entity

-UPSI needs just one SOA from each attorney/law firm to electronically file for index number and affidavits of service in all your cases.
+UPSI needs just one SOA from each attorney/law firm to electronically file for index numbers and affidavits of service in all your cases.

-If the index number for documents (Summons and Complaint, Order to Show Cause, Notice of Petition and Petition, Surrogate Court actions, etc.) has been filed electronically, then either of the two electronic forms below must accompany documents being served.
-The form must be placed on top of documents where it can be easily identified/seen.
+If the index number for the document (Summons and Complaint, Order to Show Cause, Notice of Petition and Petition, Surrogate Court actions, etc.) has been filed electronically, then either of the two electronic forms below must accompany the document being served.
+The form must be placed on top of the document where it can be easily identified.

-The two notices below are only available on NYSCEF website upon receipt of the index number.
-In order to expedite matters, please print notice at this time.
-Otherwise, notice has to be created manually by attorney of record, or by UPSI for a fee.
+Notices That Must Accompany Service of Documents: The two Notices below are available via email on NYSCEF website upon receipt of the index number.
+At that time, it is important to print such Notice in order to expedite matters.
+Otherwise, said Notice has to be created manually by attorney of record, or UPSI can do it for a small fee.

 P.A.C.E.R.
-(Public Access to Court Electronic Records) Filing – allows users to obtain case and docket information online from federal appellate, district, and bankruptcy courts, and the PACER Case Locator.
+(Public Access to Court Electronic Records) Filing – allows users to obtain case and docket information and file documents online from federal appellate, district, and bankruptcy court, etc.

 United Process routinely files affidavits of service for many clients in the U.S. District Courts.
-All we need are your login credentials.
-Then your concerns as to whether or not your affidavits have been filed will be a thing of the past.
+All we need are your login credentials – and you’ll no longer have to worry whether your affidavits have been filed.
+We handle it all!